Comparison Guide

 • +Unlimited free collaborators

-• +Source-grounded AI (no hallucinations)
+• +Source-grounded AI workflow

 • +Modern, Google Docs-like interface